roncli/roncli.com/README.md

         npm install

 4. Add /roncli.com/server/privateConfig.js.
 See below for file contents.
+5. Apply the following patches:
+    - https://github.com/desmondmorris/node-twitter/pull/59 - This fixes a bug with the ```twitter``` module when used in strict mode.
-5. Run /roncli.com/run.bat to start the web server.
+6. Run /roncli.com/run.bat to start the web server.
 Alternatively, you can run the following commands instead:

         grunt
         node index.js